 This was another teaching spot.
 Since the war was fought on two sides (Atlantic and Pacific), they learned why the memorial was split into two areas.
 They asked to take a picture with their home state.

 Overall, I am very pleased we waited until the kids were a little older to take them to visit our nation’s capital.
 I felt they understood the history of our country a lot more and came out a little more cultured than they arrived!
+Check out this article – Everything You Need to Know if You’re Planning a Family Holiday to Washington D.C.

 Among the places we visited that did not make the “kids pick list”: